This guidance is for people who wish to appeal a registration decision made by Social Work England.

 You have the right to be represented during the appeals process and at your hearing.

-You can be represented by a legal representative, or a representative from your professional organisation, if they're not:
+You can be represented by a legal representative, a representative from your professional organisation, provided they’re not:

 - a member, employee or partner of Social Work England and

 - going to be called as a witness in the hearing.